organicinternet/magento-configurable-simple/README.markdown

 * SCP uses a JavaScript file called scp_product_extension.js.
 This needs to be loaded after the Magento product.js file, and SCP is written such that it will be.
 However in some cases the new Magento 'Merge JavaScript Files' option may cause it to be loaded earlier, which will stop SCP from working.
 If you are seeing JavaScript errors, or if you are seeing the Configurable Product being added to the cart instead of the Associated Products, turn off the 'Merge JavaScript Files' option in Admin->Configuration->Developer

 * Some of SCP's JavaScript is dependent on the DOM structure of the Product Page (just as the core Magento product.js is).
-If you have a very heavily customised theme you may find you have JavaScript errors and may need to modify some of the JS in product_extension.js to match your modified theme.
+If you have a customised theme you may find you have JavaScript errors or that some product properties don't update even if enabled in Admin, and so you may need to modify some of the JS in product_extension.js to match your modified theme.